uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 The software package will need to convert the transactional information into summary totals for each category, for example expenses by category.

-HMRC has provided the APIs to enable software to be able to send the summary information to HMRC for each income source and allow HMRC to provide a calculation based on all the information we have received to date.
+HMRC has provided APIs to enable software to be able to send the summary information to HMRC for each income source and allow HMRC to provide a calculation based on all the information we have received to date.

 When the update is received, HMRC checks if the submission is coming from an agent and if that agent is subscribed to agent services.
 If they are not subscribed to agent services an error is returned.